giant sand 'heartbreak pass'

 giant sand expand into giant giant sand, doubling it’s previous size, combining equal parts danes and new young tucson players

-produces KT Tunstall’s critically acclaimed album 'invisible empire/crescent moon'
+produces kt tunstall’s album 'invisible empire/crescent moon'

 assists in the debut album of dutch actress carice van houten (melisandre in game of thrones) 'see you on the ice' and pens her second single "particle of light"

-howe is discovered by gary briggs
+howe is discovered by gary briggs at new west records

 releases solo album “the coincidentalist” for new west records which features m. ward, steve shelley + thøger lund along with guest appearances by will oldham, kt tunstall + andrew bird

-produces Sylvie Simmons’s debut album 'sylvie'
+produces sylvie simmons’s debut album 'sylvie'

-between the exponential cubed expansion of the band and its sheer audacity of a 3 decade life span, records giant³ sand album 'heartbreak pass' at various locations all over the planet with many guests in a variety of line-ups from intimate cluster to a giant giant giant throng
+between the exponential cubed expansion of the band and its sheer audacity of a 3 decade lifespan, records giant³ sand album 'heartbreak pass' at various locations all over the planet with many guests in a variety of line-ups from intimate cluster to a giant giant giant throng

-the new album marks 30 years since the first Giant Sand release of 'valley of rain'
+the new album marks 30 years since the first giant sand release of 'valley of rain'

 decides to then put the band to bed so as to end on a high note after enjoying the best touring years ever